 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A METAL RECYCLING COMPANY
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A METAL RECYCLING COMPANY

 Example 1: As you transport metals to your recycling machine, some of the material falls off your truck and damages a client’s car.
 General liability insurance would cover the client’s vehicle repair costs.